Man Like Me at the Electric Ballroom in Camden

 So what about the curse of Mike Skinner’s record label?
 The label first gave us Example and Professor Green, which were not received enthusiastically by the public, however, they both went on to huge success with other labels.
 Skinner has since resurrected The Beats, allegedly so he could sign Man Like Me (although he has also signed rapper/stand-up comic Elro).
 Skinner’s faith in the duo extends to mixing their new single and producing their forthcoming as yet untitled album.
 Hopefully the album will be a success, and Man Like Me will not turn out to be a band of the moment, which is what people fear for them.

 Man Like Me have produced some quality songs with very funny lyrics.
 It’s hard to figure out how seriously they are taking themselves, but something about the trio works well.
 They got a lot of laughs throughout the evening, and there was a good feeling in the room until the end of the night.
 Langer really impressed – he is a first class front-man.
 Definitely an “A” for energy, for doing exactly what they want and making it work.

 Photos: Adam Imiolo

-For further information on Man Like Me visit their official website here.
+For further information and future gigs visit Man Like Me’s website here.